-Visa-free travel to the USA is generally preferred by business travellers since it requires substantially less planning, expense and effort than having to obtain a US visa.
+Business travelers will naturally prefer to travel to the US visa-free, since this requires substantially less planning, expense and effort than having to obtain a US visa.

 However, only qualifying individuals may take advantage of the Visa Waiver Program (VWP).
-Among the eligibility requirements for the VWP is that the individual is a national of a qualifying VWP country, that have been granted ESTA approval, that they will stay in the US for no longer than 90 days and that their reason for travel is permissible.
+Among the eligibility requirements for the VWP is that the individual is a national of a qualifying VWP country, that have been granted ESTA approval and that they will stay in the US for no longer than 90 days.

 Even where ESTA is granted, this does guarantee entry into the US.
 Where immigration officials are not satisfied that your plans fall within the permitted activities for visa-free travel, you may be refused admission into the US, with no rights for an appeal.
 This refusal will be filed on your records and could lead to issues with any future US immigration applications or attempts to enter the USA.
 As such, if you’re planning to travel on business, it’s important to ensure your reason for travel is permitted under the VWP, and where not eligible, that you secure the relevant visa in advance of travel.